Inherited Craziness

 Sarah Wilton died, aged 56, 1872 J Qtr in DUNMOW Vol 04A Page 226.

-Without ordering the actual marriage certificate, I cannot be sure of the venue for this marriage, but it was presumably openly in Ann's own parish, because her parents, Thomas Staines and Sally Hockley, had moved to Lord Peter Alms Houses, Stone Field, Ingatestone, Chelmsford by 1861.
-As you may have deduced, Ann Staines (bap.
-31 Mar 1829 in at St Giles, Mountnessing) was the younger sister of Henry's deceased wife, Sarah Staines.
-And marrying the sister of a deceased wife was illegal in Victorian England and this remained the case until the Deceased Wife's Sister's Marriage Act 1907.
+The widowed Henry Wilton then married Ann Staines (bap.
+31 Mar 1829 at St Giles, Mountnessing), who was also the daughter of Thomas Staines and Sally Hockley and younger sister of Henry's deceased wife, Sarah Staines, in the 3rd quarter of 1873, in Chelmsford.
+Without ordering the marriage certificate, I cannot be sure of the venue, but it was presumably openly in Ann's parish, because her parents had moved to Lord Peter Alms Houses, Stone Field, Ingatestone, Chelmsford by 1861.
+This was despite the fact that marrying the sister of a deceased wife was illegal in Victorian England and remained the case until the Deceased Wife's Sister's Marriage Act 1907.

 In England the list of forbidden marriages was drawn up by the Church of England in 1560 and from then a marriage between a widower and his wife’s sister was valid but voidable - on the grounds of a passage in Leviticus, which suggested that such a relationship was incestuous (the same biblical extract Henry VIII had used to cast doubt on his marriage to Catherine of Aragon).